Marketing Analytics MSc - 2019 Entry

 Duration: 12 months full-time.

-Entry requirements: A degree in any discipline that includes some Mathematics and/or Statistics, including, for example, Science, Engineering, Business Studies, Economics and Computer Science
+Entry requirements: 2:1 (Hons) degree (UK or equivalent) in any discipline that includes some Mathematics and/or Statistics, including, for example, Science, Engineering, Business Studies, Economics and Computer Science.

 If you have studied outside of the UK, you can check your qualifications at International Qualifications: